Michele Pellegrino

-Michele Pellegrino (25 April 1903 – 10 October 1986) was an Italian cardinal of the Roman Catholic Church who served as Archbishop of Turin from 1965 until 1977.
+Michele Pellegrino (25 April 1903 – 10 October 1986) was an Italian cardinal who served as Archbishop of Turin from 1965 until 1977.

 Biography

-Pellegrino was born in Centallo near Fossano.
+Pellegrino was born in Centallo, province of Cuneo.
 He was educated at the Seminary of Fossano, Catholic University of Milan, and the Theological Faculty in Turin.
 He was ordained on 19 September 1925 in Fossano.
 After his ordination he served as spiritual director of the Seminary of Fossano from 1929 until 1933.
 He was Canon of the cathedral chapter of Fossano, vicar general and vicar capitular of the diocese between 1933 and 1943.
 He taught early Christian literature as a faculty member of the University of Turin until 1965.

 Episcopate

 Pope Paul VI appointed him Archbishop of Turin on 18 September 1965.
 As a bishop he was present at the last session of the Second Vatican Council in 1965.

 Cardinalate

-He was created Cardinal-Priest of Santissimo Nome di Gesù by Pope Paul on 26 June 1967.
-He resigned the government of the archdiocese in 1977.
+He was created Cardinal-Priest of Santissimo Nome di Gesù by Pope Paul VI on 26 June 1967.
+He resigned the government of the archdiocese in 1977 due to age limit.
 He participated in the conclaves that elected Pope John Paul I and Pope John Paul II.
-He died three years later and is buried in his family plot in the parish church of Roata Chiusani.
+He died three years later and is buried in his family tomb at Roata Chiusani Cemetery.